Seeding Supermassive Black Holes with Self-Interacting Dark Matter: A Unified Scenario with Baryons: Acknowledgements

 \section{Acknowledgements}

+We acknowledge Alexander Dreichner for helping identify a bug in the previous version of the fluid simulation code.
 We thank Stuart L. Shapiro for helpful and friendly discussions, and Masafusa Onoue for clarifying the Eddington growth rate of J2216-0016.
 WXF acknowledges the Institute of Physics, Academia Sinica, for the hospitality during the completion of this work.
 This work was supported by U.S. Department of Energy under Grant No. de-sc0008541 (HBY) NASA grant 80NSSC20K0566 (HBY), and in part by the Kavli Institute for Cosmological Physics at the University of Chicago through an endowment from the Kavli Foundation and its founder Fred Kavli (YZ).
 This project was made possible through the support of a grant from the John Templeton Foundation (HBY, ID\# 61884).
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.